randuhmm/rad-esp8266/README.rst

 Documentation
 -------------

-The full documentation is at https://rad-ESP8266.rtfd.org.
+The full documentation is at http://rad-ESP8266.rtfd.org.

 Overview
 --------

-An IoT framework for communicating with and controlling ESP8266 modules using a Pub-Sub_ HTTP API.
+RAD-ESP8266 is an IoT framework for communicating with and controlling ESP8266 modules using a Pub-Sub_ HTTP API.
+It is designed to work in conjunction with the rad-home package to enable communication across various IoT ecosystems.

 This library builds on top of existing libraries such as ArduinoJson, LinkedList and ESP8266-Core libraries such as ESP8266SSDP and ESP8266WebServer